 I was asked by the guard on duty to present an ID and was later handed over a laminated cardboard containing their rules and regulations to read.
 Among other things, it tells not to cross the lawns, that they allow visitors to take pictures but it should be strictly for personal purposes only, and that model photo shoot is not allowed.
 Really!
 I hope this was a recent change in their policy and that my friends did not disobey any of their rules and regulations.
 As I was leaving the gate, the guard told me to watch out for no entry signs.

 The place was indeed large and immaculately clean.
 The lawns were well-manicured and on them were rows upon rows of white marble crosses making a striking and beautiful contrast against the green grass and shruberry.
 I was surprised by the tranquility of the place.
 It was so peaceful and quiet inside which makes it an ideal peaceful retreat from Metro Manila’s rat race.

 Thousands of headstones are aligned in 11 curved lettered plots forming a generally circular pattern.
 At some point, I thought the whole place was like a lovely garden of white crosses.
 Or is it more apt to call it the garden of Death?
-I surely enjoyed the beautiful scenery, but at the same time, as I looked at the massive number of white cross surrounding me, I couldn’t help but felt deep sorrow for those who lay on those graves, unfortunate young men and women in their twenties whose promising lives were taken away by the monstrousness of war.
+I surely enjoyed the beautiful scenery, but at the same time, as I looked at the massive number of white crosses surrounding me, I couldn’t help but felt deep sorrow for those who lay on those graves, unfortunate young men and women in their twenties whose promising lives were taken away by the monstrousness of war.